querqy/chorus/README.md

 > open http://localhost:4000 http://localhost:8983 http://localhost:9000 http://localhost:3000 http://localhost:7979

-# Learning all about Chorus!
+# 5 Minutes to Run Chorus!

 We are trying to strike a balance between making the setup process as easy and fool proof as possible with the need to not _hide_ too much of the interactions between the projects that make up Chorus.